agentm/project-m36/docs/introduction_to_projectm36.markdown

 At this point, the TutorialD interactive interpreter can be run using ```stack exec tutd```.

-Alternative building with GHC 8.0.x:
+Alternative building with GHC 8.0.2 or greater:

 * ```cabal new-build```

-The resultant binaries can be found in ```./dist-newstyle/build/project-m36-0.1/build```.
+The resultant binaries can be found in ```./dist-newstyle/build/project-m36-<version>/build```.

 ## Accessing Project:M36 Databases